Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 A historic San Francisco Cable Car, with guests loading.

-This is actually the Powell-Market Cable Car, which you can see from the sign on the front.
+This is the Powell-Market Cable Car, which you can see from the sign on the front.
 Both cars run along Market Street alternately, so be sure to watch for the sign before loading, for the shortest walk to Pier 33.

 If you are staying in the Union Square or Nob Hill neighborhoods, take the Powell-Mason Cable Car.
 The route ends at Taylor and Bay streets.
 Walk right on Bay Street 5 blocks, and Pier 33 will be directly across the street.
 From the Financial District there are a couple options, but one is to take the Caifornia Street Cable Car to Powel Street, then continue the same way as above.
 If you accidentally get on the Powell-Hyde Cable Car, which can happen, you will have further to walk, but it is still simple.
 Go right down Beach Street or Jefferson Street, 7 blocks, which will take you to Pier 39.
 Turn right to go the rest of the way to Pier 33.

-Be sure to get the day pass when you get on the cable car, so your return trip is already taken care of prior to your ferry to Alcatraz.
+Be sure to get the day pass when you get on the cable car, so your return trip is already taken care of prior to visiting Alcatraz.
 The pass includes all public transportation in the city, with unlimited rides.
 You can use the Cable Cars as a hop on hop off to see various attractions, or you can do some other sightseeing later using the cars, the trams, light rail and buses.

 Historic Tram